ShootMe/OriDETAS/README.md

 3. To stop playback/recording
 	* Left Trigger + Right Trigger + DPad Down
 	* KB: J
-4. KB Only: To Slow the TAS down to 1 FPS use F (not the same as frame stepping)
+4. KB Only
 	* R to decrease speed
 	* T to increase speed
-	* Y to set back to normal speed
+	* G to set back to normal speed
+	* F to frame step
+	* Shift + B to reload tas file
 4. While playing back:
 	* To frame step forward one frame - DPad Up
 	* While frame stepping hold Right Analog Stick to the right to frame step continuously
 	* To continue playback at normal speed from frame stepping - DPad Down
 	* When not frame stepping move Right Analog Stick to slowdown or speedup playback
-	* To reload TAS file (after you make edits) - Left Trigger + Right Trigger + DPad Up (KB: Shift + B)
+	* To reload TAS file (after you make edits) - Left Trigger + Right Trigger + DPad Up

 ### Valid inputs in Input File (Ori.tas)
 1. Jump